WHAT DOES A PRAVASSA WELLNESS VACATION LOOK LIKE?

 Are there entry & Travel requirements?

-All travelers’ passports MUST be valid for 6 months after date of entry into Bali (April 2018).
+All travelers’ passports MUST be valid for 6 months after date of entry into Vietnam (March 2018).
 Please make sure to check your passport at least three months before your departure so you have time to renew it if necessary.

-For this trip we suggest packing no more than a 10kg/22lb suitcase and a tote or backpack - we'll offer tips & tricks on how to do this!
-A packing list will be sent as part of your pre-departure package, but to get started you'll need: light layers, yoga/fitness clothes, earplugs, and a good pair of walking shoes.
+For our trip we suggest packing no more than a 12kg/25lb suitcase - we'll offer tips & tricks on how to do this!
+A packing list will be sent as part of your pre-departure package, but to get started you'll need: light weight clothing, a yoga mat, yoga/fitness clothes, a bathing suit, ear plugs, and a good pair of walking shoes!

 Are there health/medical concerns?